moddio/moddio-docs/scripting-reference/variables/mathFloor.md

 # Overview

 Takes the input and uses the floor function on it.
-The floor function rounds a number down to the nearest int (whole number)
+The floor function rounds a number down to the nearest integer

 ## Example Usage